 The army, which proved to be not all that effective in previous encounters with Godzilla, is mobilized.
 They are of course ineffective this time as well as Godzilla melts the tanks, and stomps all who stand in his way.
 I’d just like to see one Godzilla film were the head of the military just tells his superiors to go to hell, instead of constantly sending his men to their doom.

-Special Note: No reference are made to any previous Godzilla film, in fact it seems like the scientist interviewed (who think he is a cross between a T-Rex and a Stegosaurus) theorize that he’s been frozen in the ice for millions of years.
+Special Note: No references are made to any previous Godzilla film; in fact it seems like the scientist interviewed here, who thinks Godzilla is a cross between a T-Rex and a Stegosaurus, believes that the monster has been frozen in the ice for millions of years.

 The expedition to Farou Island has its agenda changed from publicity stunt seeking to egomania driven stupidity.
 The chairman of the pharmaceutical company enraged by all the news coverage of Godzilla declares he wants his own monster.
 So the company sends possibly the lamest outfitted expedition (two guys and one of them is comic relief) in the history of exploration, to bring back this legendary god.
 While searching for the Kong they encounter a giant octopus (was amazed to see an actual real octopus used here, and quite surprised at how well it moved on land) which has come into the village to get some of the great soma berry juice.
 Hearing his supply of juice is in danger Kong makes a grand entrance, and immediately attacks the octopus.

 For those of you who were wondering what a man in an ape suit would like wrestling an octopus…well you’re in for a treat.
 It’s a quick battle and after driving the sea creature away with a few well thrown boulders Kong decides it’s time to get hammered.
 He starts picking up and drinking jar after jar of soma, until he passes out in a drunken stupor.
 (Kong’s behavior reminded me a lot of the “King Homer” segment of the Simpsons: Tree House of Horror).
 While sleeping it off Kong is quickly bundled off onto a giant raft, and towed back to Japan.
 The Japanese government, not to keen on the idea of a second monster roaming their countryside, has the navy intercepts the boat towing Kong, and insists they return him to Farou Island.
 Then things go from bad to worse as Kong awakes, not in the best of moods, and starts to break free of the raft.
 As a precaution explosives were placed on the raft, but when detonated all they seemed to due is free Kong a little faster.
-Kong then proceeds to head on an intercept course for the rampaging Godzilla, the reason for this is Kong and Godzilla are apparently natural enemies (this is all explained by a scientist who keeps appearing through out the film making outrages and unsubstantiated claims), and Kong can some how sense where Godzilla is.
-So almost an hour into the movie the promised combat finally gets underway, but as fights go it is a bit of a let down.
+Kong then proceeds to head on an intercept course for the rampaging Godzilla, the reason for this is Kong and Godzilla are apparently natural enemies.
+This is all explained by a scientist who keeps appearing through out the film making outrages and unsubstantiated claims.
+Even though Kong can some how sense where Godzilla is it’s almost an hour into the movie before we get the promised combat, and after all that wait the fight is a bit of a let down.
 Kong is reduced to throwing a few boulders at Godzilla, who intern ignites the forest around the giant ape with his atomic breath, and causing Kong to run away.
 I’m guessing the makers of the film realized they had a bit of a problem pitting a fire-breathing dinosaur against a creature covered in hair, and making it seem like much of a fight.

 With Kong on the run Godzilla continues his destructive rampage, while the military works on plans to stop him, a massive pit is constructed and filled with dynamite and poison gas.
 Driven into the pit by rivers set aflame by gallons of gasoline the king of the lizards falls into the pit and the charges are set off.
 Anybody out there think that had any effect on Godzilla?
 Didn’t think so.
 A second line of defense consisting of high tension wires containing one million volts is set up as final blockade.
 Scientist states that while Godzilla may shy away from electricity Kong actually grows stronger high voltage (Don’t ask me how they figured that one out).
 The electrical blockade does prove effective in turning away Godzilla, but then quickly news comes that Kong has entered Tokyo.
 After tearing through the high tension wires, chomping on the cables, and then absorbing the energy, Kong attacks a train, and for no reason I can see grabs a lone Japanese woman, and walks off with her.
 Well there actually is good reason, for the army a notified that Kong is carrying a girl and so they hold their fire (apparently hostage taking is something he learned in the jungle).
 Kong proceeds to climb a building and it is truly is a site to see, a 160 foot ape standing atop a 100 foot building.
 A brilliant plan is devised, involving a rocket and dropping soma juice on to Kong in the hopes it will put him to sleep.
 The plan works flawlessly, Kong falls asleep, the girl is rescued, and all seems right with the world…oh wait Godzilla is about to break through the blockade.
 So they decide to airlift Kong with huge helium filled balloons, and drop him in the path of Godzilla, with the hopes that they will destroy each other.